-Harvard, Columbia, Stanford, Oxford and other top brands have long been considered the most coveted and toughest universities to get into.
+Harvard, Columbia, Stanford, Oxford and other top brands have long been considered the most coveted and toughest universities to get into (Read Choice between Harvard/Stanford or Oxford/Cambridge – How would you decide?).
 Those who are not aware, often mistakenly refer to these as the revered Ivy League Universities.

 That confusion also prompts a lot of questions: